 Abundant Opportunities and Varied Work Environments

 There are a variety of jobs available for graduates of the PSW training program.
 The types of work environments span from assisted living communities, nursing homes, long-term care facilities, hospitals, private home care, and agencies.
-Some PSWs even choose to do contractual work so that they can garner plenty of diverse working experience and maintain freedom in the jobs they want to take on.
+Some PSWs even choose to do contractual work to garner plenty of diverse working experience and maintain freedom in the jobs they want to take on.

 The Core Tasks of a Personal Support Worker